Patrick R. Galloway

 To see Kharg Island, Iran, click here (88 Kb jpg).
 The Soviet map is from the Iran 1:200,000 atlas.
 The overlay grid shows 4 km squares.
 The piers, fuel storage tanks, western cliffs, airfield, the built-up area to the northeast, and the highest elevation (87 meters) are clearly shown on the map.
 The 1:200,000 scale is the least detailed scale of the atlases, but it still shows plenty of detail.

-You will also need a disc drive on your computer.
-Each atlas comes complete on one disc and is designed to run quickly and efficiently on your disc drive, thus saving valuable hard drive space.
-No files are written to your hard drive when you run the atlas off your disc drive.
-You do have the option of loading the atlas files to your hard drive if you like, but with current disc drive speeds, the atlas runs nearly as fast, in some cases faster, using the disc drive.
+You will also need an SD card slot on your computer.
+No files are written to your hard drive when you run the atlas off your SD card.
+You have the option of loading the atlas files to your hard drive if you like.

 Each Galloway Topographic Map Atlas Digital Version includes